Skip to content

 Recipe: Multi-Provider Fallback

-What this solves: Route requests to Anthropic if your primary provider (OpenAI) experiences an outage or rate limit.
+What this solves: The pattern of routing requests to a backup provider when your primary provider experiences an outage or rate limit.

 Prerequisites